ryandeussing/jimhopper/_the-brain/cycles.md

 We can also contemplate and choose our answers to these questions: What *really* makes me happy?
 What is my *motivation* for doing (or thinking or saying or writing) this?
 These questions and choices are at the heart of contemplative practices and how we put them into practice in our lives.

 What should we seek?
-Religious and spiritual leaders have long sought (whether wisely or in confusion themselves) to help people seek transcendent “true goods” – obedience to God’s law, surrender to God’s will; an intimate relationship with God or Jesus; loving others, even our “enemies,” as we love ourselves; forever striving to free all beings from suffering.
+Religious and spiritual leaders have long sought (whether wisely or in confusion themselves) to help people seek transcendent 'true goods' – obedience to God’s law, surrender to God’s will; an intimate relationship with God or Jesus; loving others, even our 'enemies,' as we love ourselves; forever striving to free all beings from suffering.

 Profit-seeking companies, politicians, and advertisers bombard us with sights, sounds and words designed to harness our seeking circuitry to the (perceived) benefits they seek for themselves.
-The *Declaration of Independence* declares it a “self-evident” truth that we are endowed by our creator with unalienable rights, not only to life and liberty, but “the pursuit of happiness.”
+The *Declaration of Independence* declares it a 'self-evident' truth that we are endowed by our creator with unalienable rights, not only to life and liberty, but 'the pursuit of happiness.'

 In short, the brain’s seeking circuitry is central to human existence.

 Yet around the world – not only in popular cultures but within neuroscience, psychology and psychiatry – the seeking circuitry has been largely unknown, unappreciated, and misunderstood.

 So far, aside from addiction research, the brain’s seeking circuitry has been largely unrecognized and overlooked.
-(And among addiction researchers, their remains confusion about the "reward circuitiry," of which the seeking circuitry is a key but often inadequately understood component.)
+(And among addiction researchers, their remains confusion about the 'reward circuitiry,' of which the seeking circuitry is a key but often inadequately understood component.)
 Similarly, the recent focus on mindfulness and other contemplative methods in psychology has involved little consideration of the seeking circuitry.
 (There are good reasons for this, including lack of knowledge of this critical aspect of brain function; a focus, shared with medicine, on treating illness and reducing suffering rather than promoting health and happiness; and fears of venturing into realms of morality, religion and spirituality.)

 Indeed, discussions of mindfulness often include cautions about the danger of seeking any result, and the concern that doing so is incompatible with mindfulness.
 Certainly seeking results can be an obstacle to mindfulness and the unsought and unexpected insights and transformations that it can bring.
-But as stated in the "Second Noble Truth" of Buddhism, the problem is *craving conditioned by ignorance* – not seeking itself, which need not involve craving and is inseparable from normative brain function, healthy living, and embodied life itself.
+But as stated in the 'Second Noble Truth' of Buddhism, the problem is *craving conditioned by ignorance* – not seeking itself, which need not involve craving and is inseparable from normative brain function, healthy living, and embodied life itself.

 Furthermore, as Purser and Loy (2013) have observed, “Buddhists differentiate between Right Mindfulness (*samma sati*) and Wrong Mindfulness (*miccha sati*),” and this distinction addresses “whether the quality of awareness is characterized by wholesome intentions and positive mental qualities that lead to human flourishing and optimal well-being for others as well as oneself.”
 In short, Right Mindfulness entails seeking true goods for oneself and others (not just nonjudgmental awareness of present experience and any benefits that brings, although those are considerable).